30323 - LAW (MODULE II - INTERNATIONAL AND EUROPEAN LAW)

 - Read and understand the case law of the Court of Justice in key areas of EU law.

-- Apply key principles of EU substantive law (including internal market law) to contemporary legal problems.
+- Apply key principles of EU substantive law (including internal market law) to contemporary legal issues.

 - Face-to-face lectures